 In 2008, Marvel was on the ropes, or at least the movie-making part of the business was.

-To fight back, Marvel planned an incredibly ambitious “universe” of movies, where different characters in different films would interact with each other and get together once every few years to make The Avengers.
+Seeking improvement, Marvel Studios took full control of several characters and planned an ambitious “universe” of movies, where different heroes in different films would interact with each other and get together once every few years to make The Avengers.
 Of course, for it to work, the entire investment was based on making movies that people, you know, liked.

-When Marvel revealed this plan and the super heroes that would make it happen, i.e. Thor, Captain America, Hawkeye, etc, critics laughed and called it Marvel’s “B” team.
-Needless to say, the skepticism was high and expectations were low when the company released Iron Man in the spring of ‘08, who at that time was best known for Jerry and George’s argument about whether he wore underwear under his metal suit.
+When Marvel revealed this plan and the super heroes that would make it happen, i.e. Thor, Captain America, Black Widow, etc, critics laughed and called it Marvel’s “B” team.
+Needless to say, expectations were low when the company released Iron Man in the spring of ‘08, based off the hero who, at the time, was best known for Jerry and George’s argument about whether he wore underwear under his metal suit.